LokQiJun/DSO_Intern/Readme.md

 The USB vender/product IDs and the device type are hardcoded.
 Please adapt `native_lib.cpp` and `MainActivity.kt` accordingly.
 <br><br>The path to .wav file is hardcoded in `native_lib.cpp`. <br>Audio .wav files used has to be in a folder under wavfiles and named as input.wav
+<br> Flowgraph is in C++ domain of the app under app/src/main/cpp.
+Please refer to the link in references for more information.

 ## References
 [GNU Radio Wiki](https://wiki.gnuradio.org/index.php/Android)